Cincinnati vs. UCF NCAA Football Odds, Plays and Insights | October 16, 2021

 UCF Stats and Trends

+- So far this season UCF has one win against the spread.

-- UCF has gone over the point total in 60% of its opportunities this season (three times in five games with a set point total).
+- UCF has gone over the point total in 60% of its opportunities this year (three times over five games with a set point total).

-- UCF is 1-4 against the spread and 3-2 overall when the team amasses more than 294.2 yards.
+- UCF is 1-4 against the spread and 3-2 overall when the team piles up more than 294.2 yards.

-- The Knights have six giveaways this season, while the Bearcats have 15 takeaways .
+- This season the Knights have six turnovers, nine fewer than the Bearcats have takeaways (15).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.